tian-yu-moker/OnlineShoppingSystem/README.md

 It is suitable for primary game developers (like me!) to study.

 ## Developers
-For the course "CNSCC.210 Group Project" at the University of Lancaster.
+For the course "CNSCC.210 Group Project" at the BJTU.
 @ Team Composition:
 @ Leader:
 Tian Yu